 9. Nafplio, Greece

-Nafplio, also known as Nafplion, was one of our favorite Adriatic cruise ports because of its stunning scenery and fascinating past.
+Nafplio, also known as Nafplion, was one of our favorite stops, not only for its enchanting streets but because of its fascinating past.

 The Byzantines took control of it in the eleventh century, followed by the Venetians, the Ottomans, and finally, the French.
-After the Greek War of Independence, Nafplio was the first capital of the newly born Greek state from 1823 to 1834).
+After the Greek War of Independence, Nafplio was the first capital of the newborn Greek state (from 1823 to 1834).

 As one of the largest Mediterranean cruise ports, Nafplion offers passengers a wide range of entertainment options.
 Clear waters, endless adorable shops, and miles of scenic walking trails await you, not to mention the town beach, where you’ll frequently spot locals casting for everything from flying fish to octopus.